Coronavirus Guidance for CNSI Facilities

 General building guidelines:

-- Technology Centers will operate under limited hours.
-Check with individual areas (Tech Centers, Magnify, etc.) for specific operating hours.
+- Check with individual areas (Tech Centers, Magnify, etc.) for specific operating hours.

-- Any person coming to the UCLA campus are required to submit a self-monitoring health survey each day before they come to campus and enter the CNSI building.
-This requirement includes faculty, staff, researchers, students, UCLA-affiliated visitors and non-affiliated visitors (such as vendors, repair personnel, etc.).
-The Vice Chancellor of Research (VCR) has established a comprehensive web site that provides guidance on the self-monitoring health survey for each type of visitor.
-Click here to access the website.
+- A daily self-monitoring health survey is required to enter campus and the CNSI building.
+This requirement includes faculty, staff, researchers, students, UCLA-affiliated visitors and non-affiliated visitors (such as vendors, repair personnel, etc.) as described here.
+The section entitled “Symptom Monitoring Survey” provides guidance for individual situations.

-- If a person is showing symptoms of COVID-19 in the building, verification of self-monitoring through campus web portal may be requested.
+- Verification of self- monitoring through campus web portal may be requested.

-- If a person entering the CNSI building cannot verify the daily self-monitoring through the campus web portal (by producing a response email from the web portal) or appears to be symptomatic, they will be asked to leave the building.
+- Individuals unable to verify symptom monitoring (by producing a response email from the web portal) or appears to be symptomatic, will be asked to leave the building.

-- Failure to follow all campus and CNSI policies and protocols regarding use of CNSI facilities may result in denial of access to the building.
+- Failure to follow all campus and CNSI policies may result in denial of access to the building.

 For more information about specific areas of the building, please use the tabs below:

 - Auditorium & Conference Rooms

 - Administrative Staffing